Registered Agent Service

 - Availability: Registered agents must be available to accept legal documents and official mail during normal business hours.

 - Consent: Agents must consent to being designated a registered agent.
 In many states, registered agents need to provide a signature proving they have accepted the responsibility.
 For example, Arizona, Connecticut, Florida, Kentucky, Louisiana, Maryland, Nevada, New Mexico, Washington and Wyoming all require registered agent signatures on your formation documents.

 Can I be my own registered agent?

 Any individual or business that meets a state’s registered agent requirements can be a registered agent.
 Some states even allow a corporation or LLC to be its own registered agent.

-However, be wary of appointing yourself simply to save a few dollars.
+Sure acting as your own registered agent will cost you $0 upfront, however, be wary of appointing yourself simply to save a few dollars.
 Registered agents are charged with important responsibilities that can greatly impact your business.
 If you’re not regularly available to accept legal notices in person at the location listed on your public documents, you should not be your own registered agent.